ingresso-group/slate/source/includes/_events.md

 Cost ranges are a cached summary of the pricing that has been seen for your username.
 They are primarily used to retrieve the minimum (or "from") price for the event, along with detail of any offers or discounts.
+They allow you to display a from price and details of offers for your event, so most partners request cost ranges.

 Cost ranges are generated from availability requests made either by end-users or by scheduled processes that Ingresso use to update cost range data.
 You should